Range Map

 Key Features for GA Buyers

-• Single Engine Performance: Unlike many older light twins, the DA42-VI maintains a positive rate of climb at high density altitudes even with an engine inoperative.
+• Real single-engine climb.
+Unlike many legacy light twins, the DA42-VI holds a positive rate of climb on one engine at high density altitude, which is the whole point of carrying two.

 Trade-offs

-• Useful Load: While respectable, carrying four adults plus full long-range fuel (76 gal) often requires careful weight management.
+• Snug cabin.
+The cockpit is tight for two broad-shouldered adults side-by-side, and four adults with full long-range fuel (76 gal) requires careful weight planning.

 Technical Specifications